thehelp/cluster/README.md

 var app = express();

 var cluster = require('thehelp-cluster');

+// creates a new Graceful instance if it hasn't been created yet in this process
+// so we can run this file without cluster with full graceful shutdown support cluster.Graceful.start();

 var gracefulExpress = new cluster.GracefulExpress();

 // ...very little should go before gracefulExpress - probably just logging...